Sailing in Ölüdeniz, Türkiye. muratart/Shutterstock

-Whether your ideal vacation involves sunbathing on a Mediterranean beach, trekking in rugged mountains, exploring ancient ruins, or learning about a rich culture spanning more than five thousand years of history, Türkiye (Turkey) has something to captivate every kind of traveler.
+Whether your ideal vacation involves sunbathing on a Mediterranean beach, hiking in rugged mountains, exploring ancient ruins or learning about a rich culture spanning more than 5000 years, Türkiye will captivate you.

-However, you'll never cover everything there is to see and do in just one vacation.
-To help you whittle down the list, here’s our pick of the best things to do in Türkiye to get you started.
+You'll never cover everything there is to see and do in just one itinerary, no matter how packed, so whittle down the list using our picks of the best things to do in Türkiye.

 1. Tour the ancient city of Ephesus